z3phyro/tytra-core/readme.md

 - Add remove and edit translations on one or multiple languages using a [CLI](https://github.com/z3phyro/tytra-cli) or a [UI](https://github.com/z3phyro/tytra-ui)
 - Typescript interfaces for translations

-# Roadmap
+# Next steps to work on:

-Next steps to work on:
+- [ ] Add configuration file
 - [ ] Add validations
 - [ ] Add sanitation to the user inputs
 - [ ] Improve the UI Experience